 - Add garlic, and sauté 30 seconds.
 Add tomatoes, and season with salt, if desired.
 Sauté 3 to 5 minutes.
 Remove rosemary sprigs.

-- Add chickpeas, and slightly mash with fork or potato masher to thicken soup.
+- Add chickpeas, and slightly mash with fork or potato masher to thicken the soup.

 - Add broth, and bring to a boil.

 - If desired, remove 1/2 -2/3 of the solids in the soup and place in a blender.
-Blend until smooth then return to soup pot and stir in with remaining soup.
+Blend until smooth then return to the soup pot and stir in with the remaining soup.

 - Cook pasta according to directions but cook 1 minute less than package directions suggest.
 Add pasta when serving.
 This way the pasta doesn’t get soft sitting in the soup.

 - Season soup with salt, if desired, and pepper.
 Garnish each serving with 1 Tbs.
 Parmesan and 1 tsp. basil.

 Note: it tastes good with a dollop of sour cream or Crème fraîche.